Tacnet/Tacnet/README.md

-Tacnet (temporary name) is a work in progress application that allows users to easily share and construct new tactics for games, without registration, installation or annoying ads.
+Tacnet is an application that allows users to easily share and construct new tactics for games, without registration, installation or annoying ads.

 Tacnet uses TogetherJS for collaboration.